SY — So-Young International Inc.

 - Expansion: Opened 49 medical aesthetic centers, becoming the largest chain in China by center count.
 Plans to open at least 35 new centers in 2026, focusing on core cities and second-tier markets.

-- Service Delivery Improvements: Expanded physician team to 211, with a focus on quality and compliance.
-Implemented a six-pillar compliance framework and achieved TIA certification for data security.
+- Service Delivery Enhancements: Expanded physician team to 211, with a focus on quality and compliance, including a new initiative for physician recruitment and training.

 3. Forward Guidance and Outlook

-- Focus Shift: Transitioning from rapid expansion to balancing growth with profitability, leveraging scale for improved gross margins.
+- Focus Shift: Transitioning from rapid expansion to balancing growth with profitability, with an emphasis on improving gross margins and operational efficiency.

 4. Bad News, Challenges, or Points of Concern

-- Decline in Other Revenue Segments: Information and reservation services revenue decreased by 26.8%, and sales of medical products dropped by 19.9% year-over-year.
+- Declining Segments: Revenue from information and reservation services decreased by 26.8%, and sales of medical products fell by 19.9%, indicating potential weaknesses in these areas.

-- Cost Increases: Cost of revenues rose significantly, particularly in aesthetic treatment services, which may pressure margins in the short term.
+- Increased Costs: Cost of revenues rose significantly, particularly in aesthetic treatment services, which may pressure margins.

 5. Notable Q&A Insights

-- Gross Margin Prospects: Management highlighted three factors influencing margins: pace of center openings, consumable costs, and seasonal promotions.
-They aim to optimize these to enhance margins.
+- Gross Margin Prospects: Management highlighted plans to optimize center openings and consumable costs to enhance margins.

-- Second-Tier City Performance: Centers in second-tier cities are performing well, with revenue growth comparable to first-tier cities, and are expected to maintain higher margins due to lower operational costs.
+- Performance in Second-Tier Cities: Centers in these areas are performing well, with revenue growth comparable to first-tier cities, and showing higher margins due to lower operational costs.